antwon87/Log-Problem-Matcher/README.md

 You can configure multiple "parsers", each targeted at a different type of log file.
 Each parser can have multiple matchers in case you need multiple regular expressions to capture the different types of problems.

+## Commands

+- `Scan File`: Choose a parser, matcher(s), and log file to scan.
+This should be the first command you run.
+It will scan the chosen log file with the chosen matchers and add any detected problems to the VS Code's Problems pane.
+- `Rescan`: If you have already run a scan command, this will clear problems and re-scan the same log file with the same matcher(s).
+- `Rescan with Different Parser/Matcher(s)`: Choose new parser and/or matcher(s), but use the last-selected log file.
+- `Clear Problems`: Clear all LPM-generated problems from the Problems pane.

 ## Extension Settings

 LPM contributes the following settings: